elemental-lf/benji/docs/source/configuration.rst

 values are ``s3`` for version 2 signatures and  ``s3v4`` for version 4
 signatures.

-* name: **multiDelete**
-* type: bool
-* default: True

-Some S3 compatible endpoints don't support the batch delete operation.
-This settings disabled its use.
-This needs to be set to ``true`` when connecting to a Google Storage bucket.

 * name: **disableEncodingType**
 * type: bool
 * default: False